Elbern H "Eddie" Alkire Personal Papers and Music Instrument Collection

 Scope and Contents of the Materials

 Consists of original and published music, business records, correspondence, instructional guides and music examinations, programs, sound recordings, photographs, electrical and mechanical diagrams for several prototype Hawaiian guitars, music instrument catalogs, four original prototype Hawaiian guitars including the first 15-string acoustic guitar, Cruiser, Mini Surfer, and the experimental "Superaxe" guitar with 20 strings, 3 Epiphone Eharp 10-string electric guitars, and Alkire's original acoustic Hawaiian guitar that was used for 1000 radio broadcasts as director and lead guitarist of the Oahu Serenaders during the early 1930s.
-In addition the collection includes an original Rickenbacker Electro "Frying Pan" guitar.
+In addition, the collection includes an original Rickenbacker Electro "Frying Pan" guitar.
 The papers and instruments document Eddie Alkire's career as a musician, music teacher, businessman and inventor.
 The collection also documents the evolution of Hawaiian guitar performance in America during its height of popularity between 1929 and 1960.

 Biographical Note